-The frequency of adverse drug reactions reported in clinical trials or spontaneously is listed below and classified according to body system.
-Frequency estimates: Very common ($\geq 10\%$), Common ($\geq 1\%$ and $\leq 10\%$).
+TABLE 5 - Frequency of adverse drug reactions reported in clinical trials or spontaneously, classified according to body system

+Adverse Effects in patients with recurrent anaplastic astrocytoma, glioblastoma multiforme or

+malignant melanoma

+Very Common (≥ 10 %); Common (≥ 1 % and < 10 %)

 Neurological

-Very common: fatigue, headache.
+Very common: Fatigue, headache

-Common: somnolence, asthenia, dizziness, paraesthesia.
+Common: Somnolence, asthenia, dizziness, paraesthesia

 Gastrointestinal

-Very common: nausea, vomiting, constipation, anorexia.
+Very common: Nausea, vomiting, constipation, anorexia

-Common: diarrhoea, abdominal pain, dyspepsia, taste perversion.
+Common: Diarrhoea, abdominal pain, dyspepsia, taste

+perversion

 Haematological

-Very common: thrombocytopenia, neutropenia.
+Very Common: Thrombocytopenia, neutropenia

-Common: anaemia, leucopenia.
+Common: Anaemia, leucopenia

 Dermatological

-Common: rash, alopecia, pruritus, petechiae.
+Common: Rash, alopecia, pruritus, petechiae

 Respiratory

-Common: dyspnoea.
+Common: Dyspnoea

 General

-Common: fever, pain, malaise, weight decrease, rigors.
+Common: Fever, pain, malaise, weight decrease, rigors

-In clinical trials, the most frequently occurring undesirable effects were gastrointestinal disturbances, specifically nausea (43%) and vomiting (36%).
-These effects were usually Grade 1 or 2 (mild to moderate in severity) and were either self-limiting or readily controlled with standard antiemetic therapy.
-The incidence of severe nausea and vomiting was 4%.
-Severe myelosuppression, predominantly thrombocytopenia, was dose limiting and occurred in 7% of all patients.
-Anaemia was reported in 5% of patients.
-Severe neutropenia and leucopenia occurred in 3 and 2% of patients, respectively.
+In clinical trials, the most frequently occurring undesirable effects were gastrointestinal disturbances, specifically nausea (43 %) and vomiting (36 %).
+These effects were usually Grade 1 or 2 (mild to moderate in severity) and were either self-limiting or readily controlled with standard anti-emetic therapy.
+The incidence of severe nausea and vomiting was 4 %.
+Severe myelosuppression, predominantly thrombocytopenia, was dose-limiting and occurred in 7 % of all patients.
+Anaemia was reported in 5 % of patients.
+Severe neutropenia and leucopenia occurred in 3 % and 2 % of patients, respectively.

-In children, the incidence of the more common adverse events (nausea, vomiting, various CNS events and those of haematological origin) are consistent with the results from studies in adults as well as the underlying disease.
+In children, the incidence of the more common adverse events (nausea, vomiting, various CNS events and those of haematologic origin) are consistent with the results from studies in adults as well as the underlying disease.